-Subject to conditions set out in Chapter 4 "Investment Policy", the Subfunds may invest in ancillary liquid assets (i.e., bank deposits at sight) up to 20% of the total net assets of the Subfund in order to cover current or exceptional payments, or for the time necessary to reinvest in eligible assets under Part I of the Law of December 17, 2010 or for a period of time strictly necessary in case of unfavourable market conditions.
+Subject to conditions set out in Chapter 4 "Investment Policy", the Subfunds may invest in ancillary liquid assets (i.e., bank deposits at sight) up to 20% of the total net assets of each Subfund in order to cover current or exceptional payments, or for the time necessary to reinvest in eligible assets under Part I of the Law of December 17, 2010 or for a period of time strictly necessary in case of unfavourable market conditions.
+The Subfunds may also invest up to 20% of their total net assets (including the bank deposits at sight referred to above) in cash, time deposits, liquidity funds, money market funds and money market instruments.
+In any case and for the avoidance of doubt, investment in liquidity funds and money market funds is limited to 10% of the total net assets.